mldv/yaavs/docs/yaavs_intro.md

 In other words, if an agent applies a given power to a motor at a given time step, that power will be continuously applied in the following time steps until a new power order is sent by the agent.

-#### LEDs
+### LEDs

+Vehicles are equipped with three signalling LEDs.

 The 3 LEDs are named:
 - *visiting led*,
 - *returning led*, and
 - *end led*.

+The status of the LEDs can be set both by the agent or by the simulator, depending on the circumstances.
-They are used to notify the simulator of a change in the robot status (e.g., if it is loaded with gold).
+They are used to notify the simulator or the agent of a change in the robot status (e.g., if it is loaded with gold).
-The way they must be used depends on the competition challenge.
+The way they must be used depends on the configuration.

-### Communication
+### Communication between vehicles

 Vehicles are equipped with a broadcast communication system.